Zak Ansah: Club career

-Woking

 On 3 August 2016, Ansah joined Surrey-based side Woking for the 2016–17 National League season.
 Three days later, Ansah made his Woking debut in a 3–1 home defeat against Lincoln City, playing the full 90 minutes.
 On 9 August 2016, Ansah scored his first Woking goal in a 2–2 draw with Solihull Moors, netting Woking's second.
 After suffering a long-term knee injury in October 2016, Ansah was forced out of the Woking team until March 2017.
 Returning in the Cards' 2–1 defeat against North Ferriby United, replacing Ismail Yakubu in the 73rd minute.
 On 23 May 2017, it was announced that Ansah would leave Woking upon the expiry of his current deal in June 2017.

-Hythe Town

 Following his release from Woking, Ansah had a spell in Sunday league football, before joining Isthmian League Division One South side, Hythe Town.
 He went onto score twice on his Hythe debut during their league tie against East Grinstead Town, which resulted in a 3–2 victory.
 By March 2018, Ansah registered his tenth and eleventh goals of the season in the space of three months, inspiring a two-goal comeback against Whyteleafe.
 Following the conclusion of the 2017–18 campaign, Ansah registered his tally to 20 goals, after netting thirteen times in ten consecutive games.
 On 6 June 2018, Ansah agreed a new one-year deal with Hythe.

-Herne Bay

-Despite interest from Football League and National League sides, Ansah opted to join fellow Isthmian League side, Herne Bay.
+Despite interest from Football League and National League sides, Ansah opted to join fellow Isthmian League side, Herne Bay, while also playing for fast-growing Sunday league club SE Dons.

-Faversham Town

 On 17 November 2022, Ansah signed for Isthmian League South East side Faversham Town.
+Four months later, he joined Welling Town of the Southern Counties East League.

+In July 2024, Ansah made the step into the football pyramid with SE Dons following an agreement with Forest Hill Park.